ronanrodrigo/birthtalk/README.md

 ```

 ## Tests
 This application use native tests library XCTest.
-And it is possible to run than with fastlane command.
+And it is possible to run that with fastlane command.

 ```shell
 bundle exec fastlane test